-Well done for completing your power cut advice sessions!
+Well done for completing all your power cut advice sessions!

-Use this week to follow up with the people you advised to find out how many people they have signed up to the Priority Services Register and make sure you have signed up as many people as possible.
+Use these two weeks to follow up with the people you advised to find out how many people they have signed up to the Priority Services Register and make sure you have signed up as many people as possible.